Ovaserashid/calculator/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under The Odin Project.

 ---